 It is simply Radiesse that has been diluted with a mixture of sterile saline and lidocaine mixture.
 This makes the product more easily spreadable to treat larger areas.

 - Neck lines or for mild to moderate neck laxity

 - Buttocks with cellulite dimpling

 - Above the knees to address creping skin

-Hyperdilute Radiesse can be used to improve the texture and firmness of skin.
+And it can be used to improve the texture of the face, and other areas on the body.
 If there are other superficial skin concerns such as sun damage, sunspots, or fine lines other skin care treatments should be considered and may be recommended by your provider.

 Radiesse is available in syringe form containing 1.5cc of product.
 Treatment typically requires one syringe per area.
 This can vary per patient and a consultation is recommended to determine how much of the product is needed to achieve the desired results.

 On average 1-3 treatments are needed approximately 1 month apart from each other to achieve the desired results discussed between the patient and provider.
 Results may last 12-24 months, but each individual will have their own experience.

 Following any injection treatment, patients can experience swelling, bruising, and some tenderness.
 Most patients tolerate this treatment well and are happy with the outcome.
 It is best to avoid blood thinners before receiving this treatment to reduce the increased risk of bruising and swelling.